REVIEW

 focuses on the attempts made by Bruce Onobrakpeya to bring understanding

-among her people by exploring nationalistic and peculiar mutual themes
+among her people by exploring nationalistic and peculiar mutual themes.
+Motifs

 from different cultural groups that were combined in "natural synthesis" are